mike182uk/playlist-pipeline/README.md

 You will have needed to have given `playlist-pipeline` permission to access your account before you can obtain an access token manually.
 Once you have done this you can follow the guides here to retrieve an access token:

 https://developer.spotify.com/documentation/general/guides/authorization-guide/

-You will only be able to use the methods that do not require a client secret.

-If you are using your own Spotify app (see next section) you will have access to the client secret for your app and will be able to use the methods that require it.

-### Using your own Spotify app

-You can use your own Spotify app with `playlist-pipeline`, although this will require modification of the source code.
-You will need to create an app in your Spotify developer account that has the correct scopes and redirect URI(s) that are required by `playlist-pipeline`.
-Once you have created the Spotify app you will need to update [`index.js`](index.js) with the details from your Spotify app (see the constants defined at the top of file).

-The default redirect URI for `playlist-pipeline` is : `http://localhost:3182`

-The required scopes for `playlist-pipeline` are:
-  - `playlist-modify-public` - Needed to save changes to public playlists
-  - `playlist-modify-private` - Needed to save changes to private playlists
-  - `playlist-read-private` - Needed to read data from private playlists
-  - `playlist-read-collaborative` - Needed to read data from collaborative playlists
-  - `user-library-read` - Needed to read data from library

-This is only really useful for developers and super power users.

 ## FAQS